thejqs/api/README.md

 Turns out writes are overwhelming us as sprocket production skyrockets?
 We can add follower dbs and read only from those, while writing to the leader.

 The path forward from here seems clear.
-Round out another few views (delete methods, perhaps?), maybe hash or encode the data in transit for security, better obscure the parameters and shape of the data, and flesh out caching.
-Refactoring the endpoints after that should be no big deal, and a `Django` management command, perhaps run in the container via `make`, can get our data loaded the way we've designed it.
+Round out another few views (delete methods, perhaps?), maybe hash or encode the data in transit for security, better obscure the parameters and shape of the data, flesh out caching, and ensure some sort of uniqueness for the data so we can't simply keep loading the same objects over and over again.